KJH-x/scans_creator/README.md

 - **Early Development**: This is an early-stage project, and bugs may result in crashes or incomplete image generation.
 - **Error Handling**: Error handling is limited, especially for issues related to FFmpeg processing or missing metadata fields.

+## Development

+Some modules include embedded scripts for development purposes, with the following usage and functionality:

+1. `python -m src.models.info_layout` / `python -m src.models.global_config`

+   Generates a schema.json file based on the Pydantic models.
+Combined with VSCode settings, this enables basic validation and field hints when editing configuration files.

+2. `python -m src.utils.common`

+   Computes the checksum of the backup file `defaults.json.bak`.
+This checksum is hardcoded in the `config_manager` module.

 ## License